 32mm or 50mm (preferred) MDPE

-Recommended for Conduit Pipe which can be fitted as future proofing for further installations such as a Sureflow Valve.
+Recommended for Conduit Pipe which should be fitted as future proofing for further installations such as a Sureflow Valve.

 Tanks and Chambers

-You can use any solid chamber for your Supply Tank and Pump Chamber, but if available, we would recommend using 48" concrete rings which can house up to 3 Papa Pumps.
-We also recommend using lids or covers to keep debris out the chambers.
+You can use any solid (eg brick, block) chamber for your Supply Tank and Pump Chamber but if available, we would recommend using 48" concrete rings which can house up to 3 Papa Pumps.
+We also recommend using lids or covers for livestock safety and to keep debris out the chambers.

 Storage Tanks can be bought in a range of sizes from your local agricultural or building merchant.
 Alternatively you can use a pond or lagoon for storage.